-The school official performing a search must be able to articulate a reason for suspecting the student possesses something, which violates the law or school rule or policy.
-For example, reasonable suspicion may exist because of eyewitness observations of school personnel, information from a reliable informant, suspicious behavior, a bulge suggestive of weapon or contraband, recognizable smell of tobacco, alcohol or marijuana, unusual behavior, or the student's history and school record.
+The school official performing a search must articulate a reason for suspecting the student possesses something, which violates the law or school rule or policy.
+For example, reasonable suspicion may exist because of school personnel eyewitness observations, information from a reliable informant, suspicious behavior, a bulge suggestive of weapon or contraband, recognizable smell of tobacco, alcohol, or marijuana, unusual behavior, or the student's history and school record.
 A mere "hunch" or guess is not a sufficient basis to undertake a search.